 The prompt arrival of students prepares them for success the entire day.
 Students who report late to school must check in at the main office to obtain admittance to the building.

-- 1. When a student has reached his/her 5th tardy, a letter is sent from the school notifying the parent. - 2.
-Upon the 10th tardy, the school will send notice to Johnson County Community Corrections for further consideration.
+A. When a student has reached his/her 5th tardy, a letter is sent from the school notifying the parent.